Terms & Conditions for ConocoPhillips

 Company may instruct Contractor in writing to make changes to the Work, which may include, without limitation, additions, omissions, substitutions, and changes in quantity, quality, form, character, kind, position, dimension, level, or line and changes in any method of construction specified by Company.
 Contractor shall immediately proceed with any such Company-instructed changes.
 The remuneration payable under the Purchase Order will be adjusted by increase or decrease as appropriate.

-16. FORCE MAJEURE
+15. FORCE MAJEURE

-In the event either Party is prevented by Force Majeure from performing any of its obligations under the Purchase Order, that Party’s obligations will be suspended during the period of such Force Majeure.
-Each Party is to bear its own costs due to the Force Majeure occurrence and no remuneration or compensation will be payable by Company for the period of Force Majeure.
-The Party prevented from performing by Force Majeure shall notify the other as soon as possible of its inability to meet its obligations, specifying the cause of the Force Majeure and estimated extent to which the event or condition will impact performance, and shall notify the other Party when such impact ceases.
+15.2.
+The Party prevented from performing by Force Majeure shall notify the other as soon as possible of its inability to meet its obligations, specifying the cause of the Force Majeure and estimated extent to which the event or condition will impact performance.
 If the Party claiming Force Majeure fails to give such notice within seventy-two (72) hours of the occurrence of the event or condition, that Party may not claim Force Majeure as a defence under the Purchase Order.
-The Party claiming a Force Majeure event or condition shall act diligently to remove or remedy such event or condition.
-When performance of the Purchase Order is halted by reason of Force Majeure, Company may terminate the Purchase Order immediately upon written notice to Contractor and Contractor will only be entitled to remuneration earned to time of notice plus any demobilization charge expressly provided for in the Purchase Order.
-For the avoidance of doubt, late delivery of services, purchased equipment, and/or rental equipment caused by Contractor Group or caused by inefficiency on the part of Contractor Group does not constitute an event of Force Majeure.
+The Party claiming a Force Majeure event or condition shall act diligently to remove or remedy such event or condition; and shall notify the other Party when the impact thereof ceases.

-17. ASSIGNMENT AND SUBCONTRACTING
+16. ASSIGNMENT AND SUBCONTRACTING

 Contractor shall not assign or purport to assign or transfer to any other person or entity any of its rights or subcontract any of its obligations under the Purchase Order without the prior written consent of Company.
 Said written consent does not relieve Contractor from any of its responsibilities or obligations to Company under the Purchase Order.
 Notwithstanding the foregoing, reasonable utilization by Contractor of hired labour and purchases of minor quantities of materials and components are not to be considered subcontracts that require Company’s consent.

 17. EXPORT COMPLIANCE

-18.2 Contractor is responsible for obtaining any authorisations or licences required under all applicable export control regimes, including, without limitation, licences required for the transfer of any regulated technology to nationals of certain countries.
+17.2.
+Contractor is responsible for obtaining any authorisations or licences required under all applicable export control regimes, including, without limitation, licences required for the transfer of any regulated technology to nationals of certain countries.

-18.4 When Contractor is responsible for procurement on behalf of Company under the Purchase Order, Contractor is responsible for ensuring that any authorisations or licences required under applicable export control regimes (including those of the United Kingdom and the United States) are obtained by parties or entities from whom such items are procured, including, without limitation, licences required for the transfer of any regulated technology to nationals of certain countries.
+17.4.
+When Contractor is responsible for procurement on behalf of Company under the Purchase Order, Contractor is responsible for ensuring that any authorisations or licences required under applicable export control regimes (including those of the United Kingdom and the United States) are obtained by parties or entities from whom such items are procured, including, without limitation, licences required for the transfer of any regulated technology to nationals of certain countries.

-18.6 In connection with the Work, Contractor shall not: (i) hire, charter, or contract or sub-contract with any person or entity that is listed on any applicable government list, including U.S government lists, of prohibited or denied parties or organised under the laws of, operating under the flag of, performing services in, or resident in any country against which any applicable government, including the United States, has imposed comprehensive economic sanctions; or
+17.6.1. hire, charter, or contract or sub-contract with any person or entity that is listed on any applicable government list, including U.S government lists, of prohibited or denied parties or organised under the laws of, operating under the flag of, performing services in, or resident in any country against which any applicable government, including the United States, has imposed comprehensive economic sanctions; or

 18. GOVERNING LAW AND DISPUTE RESOLUTION

 The Purchase Order and the construction and performance hereof are governed by and to be construed in accordance with English law and in any dispute (including non-contractual disputes) the Parties hereto irrevocably submit to the exclusive jurisdiction of the courts of England.

-20.1 Failure or delay by Company in the exercise of any rights or remedies under the Purchase Order or pursuant to any Applicable Laws does not release Contractor from any warranties or obligations contained or referred to in the Purchase Order or pursuant to any Applicable Laws.
+19.1.
+Failure or delay by Company in the exercise of any rights or remedies under the Purchase Order or pursuant to any Applicable Laws does not release Contractor from any warranties or obligations contained or referred to in the Purchase Order or pursuant to any Applicable Laws.
 Any waiver by either Party of a breach of any requirement of the Purchase Order is not to be considered a waiver of any subsequent breach of the same or any other requirement hereof.

-20.3 Captions and headings used in the Purchase Order are inserted solely for convenience and are not to be taken into consideration in interpretation of the Purchase Order.
+19.3.
+Captions and headings used in the Purchase Order are inserted solely for convenience and are not to be taken into consideration in interpretation of the Purchase Order.

-20.8 The Contracts (Rights of Third Parties) Act 1999 (“the Act”) applies only for the purpose of extending the benefit of the Indemnities in Clauses 3.8, 6.1, 6.6.4,8.3, 9, 11.1, 18.7, and 18.8 to the other members of Contractor Group (other than Contractor) and Company Group (other than Company) (collectively “Beneficiary Third Parties”) The rights of such Beneficiary Third Parties do not prevent the exercise of any right Contractor or Company may have to vary and/or terminate the Purchase Order, even if that results in the rights of such Beneficiary Third Parties being varied or extinguished.
-In enforcing any right to which it is entitled by virtue of the Act and the provisions of the Purchase Order, the remedies of the Beneficiary Third Parties are to be limited to damages.
-A Beneficiary Third Party is not entitled to assign any benefit or right conferred on it under the Purchase Order by virtue of the Act
+19.8.
+The Contracts (Rights of Third Parties) Act 1999 (the Act) applies only for the purpose of extending the benefit of the Indemnities in Articles 3.8, 6.1, 6.6.4,8.3, 9, 11.1, 17.8, and 17.9 to the other members of Contractor Group (other than Contractor) and Company Group (other than Company) (collectively Beneficiary Third Parties) The rights of such Beneficiary Third Parties do not prevent the exercise of any right Contractor or Company may have to vary or terminate the Purchase Order, even if that results in the rights of such Beneficiary Third Parties being varied or extinguished.
+In enforcing any right to which it is entitled by virtue of the Act and the provisions of the Purchase Order, the remedies of the Beneficiary Third Parties are limited to damages.
+A Beneficiary Third Party is not entitled to assign any benefit or right conferred on it under the Purchase Order by virtue of the Act.

-20.9 Contractor shall comply at all times with its obligations under all Applicable Laws in relation to anti-bribery and anti-corruption in respect of the Purchase Order.
+19.9.
+Contractor shall comply at all times with its obligations under all Applicable Laws in relation to anti-bribery and anti-corruption in respect of the Purchase Order.
 Contractor confirms that

-(a) it has adopted internal controls reasonably designed to prevent violations of such Applicable Laws and will enforce those provisions where appropriate; and
+19.9.1. it has adopted internal controls reasonably designed to prevent violations of such Applicable Laws and will enforce those provisions where appropriate; and

-20.10 If any term or provision or part of this Purchase Order is held by a court of competent jurisdiction to be invalid, illegal, or unenforceable, in whole or in part, such term or provision or part is to be deemed to that extent not to form part of this Purchase Order but the validity and enforceability of the remainder of this Purchase Order is not to be affected.
+19.10.
+If any term or provision or part of this Purchase Order is held by a court of competent jurisdiction to be invalid, illegal, or unenforceable, in whole or in part, such term or provision or part is to be deemed to that extent not to form part of this Purchase Order but the validity and enforceability of the remainder of this Purchase Order is not to be affected.